 Some time ago James Smart wrote a book titled The Strange Silence of the Bible in the Church.
 In that book he proclaimed the need to keep biblical preaching prominent.
 Smart said, "The church that no longer hears the essential message of the Scriptures soon ceases to understand what it is for and is open to be captured by the dominant religious philosophy of the moment."

 We must let the words of the prophets, of the apostles, and of Jesus sound in our ears.
 We call ourselves people of the Word.
 Let's make that statement true.

-Originally written by Randy Cloud and published in "The Herald of Holiness," September 1993.
+Originally written by Randy Cloud and published in The Herald of Holiness (now Holiness Today).
 Revised, adapted and used by permission.

-"Present yourself to God as one approved, a workman who . . . correctly handles the word of truth" -- 2 Timothy 2:15
+"Present yourself to God as one approved, a workman who . . . correctly handles the word of truth" — 2 Timothy 2:15

-|What oft-used phrases in English come from the Bible? [ read more ]|
+|What oft-used English phrases come directly from the Bible? [ read more ]|